-When you are finished in this section, press the Esc key to return to the main menu.
+When you are finished you can press the Esc key to return to the main menu.

 PNP/PCI Configuration

 To enter this section of the Setup program, highlight this menu item in the main menu and press the Enter key.
 The following screen will appear.